What is the effect of death on state benefits and credits?

 If one or both parents of a child die, you may be able to get child benefit if you become the main carer for the child.
 You must report the death to the Child Benefit Office as soon as possible.
-You can find the contact details on the GOV.UK website.
+You can find the contact details on GOV.UK.
 You must make a new claim for child benefit, if you are not the named claimant on the original claim form.
 The child benefit stops from the Monday on or after the date of death, and claims can only be backdated three months.
 So, you should ensure that you claim as soon as possible.
 You may also be able to claim guardian’s allowance.

-If you have always been the main carer for the child and your partner dies but you have not been claiming child benefit because your partner would have had to pay the high income child benefit charge (HICBC), you should ensure that you make a claim for child benefit as soon as possible.
+If you have always been the main carer for the child and your partner dies but you have not been receiving payments of child benefit to avoid your partner paying the high income child benefit charge (HICBC), you should ensure that you contact HMRC to resume payments of child benefit as soon as possible.
 If you stopped your child benefit claim completely or never claimed child benefit, you will need to make a new claim.
-You can find more information on the HICBC on the GOV.UK website.
+You can find more information on the HICBC on GOV.UK.

 What is the effect of death on other benefits?

 When someone dies, if they have been claiming benefits, often the relevant government department will cancel the benefits.
-It may be appropriate in some cases for a surviving spouse or partner to make a new claim for the same benefit, for example, this might apply to child benefit.
+It may be appropriate in some cases for a surviving spouse or partner to make a new claim for the same benefit, for example, this might apply to child benefit or universal credit.

 When a child dies, any money in their Child Trust Fund account or Junior ISA – including any payments they have received from the government – usually passes to whoever inherits the child's estate.